noodle1983/rzsz-nd/README.md

 server->>client: FIN
 ```

-# 4. update working direction
+# 4. update working directory
-The options are added to update client/server working direction, and preset the rz files to avoid the file selection.
+The options are added to update client/server working directory, and preset the rz files to avoid the file selection.
 Please refer to the usage chapter for the details.

 # 5. How to build